 We went upstairs, gave the gym and Wellness Centre a miss, for now, and were met by Jean Francois himself who was really nice.
 He told us about his Indonesian themed ‘specials,’ which all sounded pretty grim, and said they also did speciality sandwiches, the cheapest of which were twelve euros.
 For cheese and tomato.
 Not very special.
 We said we’d think about it.
 There was only one customer, a woman eating a doughnut and feeding it to her little dog.
 Not sure if it was a Michelin star standard doughnut.
 The dog didn’t appear to be bothered either way.

 As we were going out we met the woman who we had given a lift up the hill again and she took us by the arm and pushed us back inside.
 Jean Francois looked much happier to see us this time, in the company of someone who was obviously well known here.
-He kissed her on both cheeks, very enthiasically, then me.
+He kissed her on both cheeks, very enthiasically, then did the same to me.
 G went to hide behind a palm tree.